telarKaran/telarKaran/README.md

 <h1 align="center">Hi 👋, I'm Telar Karan</h1>
-<p><pre>  </pre> Welcome to my GitHub account!
+<p> Welcome to my GitHub account!
 I am a Senior Analyst at Capgemini with a strong background in front-end development, including HTML, CSS, JavaScript, and frameworks like React and Angular.
 On this account, you will find a collection of my personal projects and contributions, showcasing my passion for creating beautiful and user-friendly experiences.
 Let's connect and collaborate to bring our ideas to life.</P>

 ## 💻 Tech Stack: